du82/symark/explainer.md

 This sophisticated rendering pipeline transforms structured note data into a rich, interconnected HTML document collection that preserves the relationships and formatting of the original notes.

-## Templates
+## Themes and Templates

-Symark uses a templating system to generate consistent HTML pages:
+Symark uses a themeable templating system to generate consistent HTML pages:

-1. **HTML Template**: The `template/page.html` file provides the structure for each generated page, with placeholders for:
+1. **HTML Template**: The `themes/[theme-name]/page.html` file provides the structure for each generated page, with placeholders for:
    - Page title
    - Content
    - Navigation elements
    - Metadata

-2. **CSS Styling**: The `template/styles.css` file contains all styling for the generated website, including:
+2. **CSS Styling**: The `themes/[theme-name]/styles.css` file contains all styling for the generated website, including:
    - Basic typography and layout
    - Special formatting for different block types
    - Responsive design elements
    - Navigation styling

+3. **Graph Template**: The `themes/[theme-name]/graph.html` file provides the structure for the interactive graph visualization page.

-The templating system allows for consistent presentation across all generated pages while injecting the specific content and structure of each note.
+The themeable templating system allows for consistent presentation across all generated pages while injecting the specific content and structure of each note.
+Multiple themes can be created and selected at generation time, with the default theme serving as a fallback when selected themes are missing files.

 ## Date Handling